 Parents Should Say These Instead

-It’s best if you say need.
-So, instead, you should say, my child needs, and then fill in the blank, if it’s an accommodation, an evaluation, but your child needs these things.
-It’s important that you get that across to the group, the school district, that your child needs these things.
-It’s not what’s best for them, they absolutely need them to learn.
-And they’re granted by federal statutes that’s why you’re here in the IEP meeting to start off with.
+It’s best if you say “need.”
+So, instead, you should say, my child needs, and then fill in the blank if it’s an accommodation, an evaluation, but your child needs these things.
+You must communicate to the group, and the school district, that your child needs these things.
+It’s not what’s best for them; they need to learn.
+And they’re granted by federal statutes.
+That’s why you’re here in the IEP meeting to start with.

 Parents Shouldn’t Feel Pressured in Signing an IEP